SpeiserK/Individual-Project---Karlen/README.md

 # Friend Maker-Inator
 Bot that converses with the user

-This agent receives an input from the user via our Discord messaging channel.
+This agent receives an input from the user via any Discord messaging channel.
 The agent then uses a keyword system to generate an appropriate output message.
 The output message is then sent to the user via the Discord channel.

 # Individual Project - Karlen - New Features
 1. Google translator: The agent is able to receive an input string, then convert that string to the chosen language.
 This tool is useful if a user ever needs anything translated, it's simple and easily accessible through Discord.
 The user may indicate the chosen language that the string should be translated to giving it a conversationalist style.